 4. A variation of the same plain weave method; the method is almost the same, but the result is different.
 In this braid, every transferred loop was turned, which results in “plain oblique twining,” also known as POT.
 15 loops.
 [I now have a blog-post about this braid, but it’s not a tutorial]

 5. like #8, katheren wheele, but without the openwork.
 Flat, 15-loop braid.
 Traditionally this type of 15-loop braid would have been made by 3 braiders co-operating, each braiding as for a 5-loop braid, but regularly trading a loop between adjacent braiders after all three braiders finish their left and right loop transfers.
-In the past, a 3-person 15-loop flat braid like this would have been quite obvious and likely a prerequisite braid for any braider familiar with the Katheren Wheele braid.
+In the past, a 3-person 15-loop flat braid like this would have been an obvious and prerequisite braid for any braider of the Katheren Wheele braid.
 (This is one of many braids not specifically notated in any of the old English loop braiding manuscripts, but which can logically be inferred to have been well-known at the time those manuscripts were written).
 In this particular example, I also used a well-known technique that I call “color-linking” to create the blue borders — color-linking prevents the blue threads from migrating across the braid.

 6. My 16-loop extension of the 12-loop “Lace Vice of 3 colors” from the Serene manuscript.
 (See L-MBRIC issue 12, near bottom of page for photo and link to Joy Boutrup’s instructions for the original 12-loop braid—this is where I learned it.
 The 12-loop Lace Vice was made by two braiders co-operating, each holding 6 loops.)

 7. Double Grene Dorge (double Barleycorn) braid , 15th C. 12 loops.
 See fingerloop.org’s instructions (for two braiders working in co-operation on one braid).